 - Find physical outlets for your child’s extreme energy

 How to Handle Your Child’s Rapidly Changing Interests

 A note on the rewards and consequences – often, even with young gifted children, reasoning works once the child is calm.
 Then you can allow the child to help determine an appropriate consequence for their infraction.

 Challenging Gifted Children to Keep Them Engaged

 Keeping your gifted child engaged at an appropriate level can often be exhausting.
-Figuring out the level in which to start them can be confounding.
+Figuring out the level at which to start them can be confounding.
 Here are some ideas to help:

 - Follow their lead on what is academically appropriate.
 Keep the lines of communication open to avoid behavioral meltdowns.
-Ask yourself are they engaged, would activities help to make this subject more interesting, or do they need a more in-depth study?
+Ask yourself if they are engaged.
+Would activities help to make this subject more interesting, or do they need a more in-depth study?

 - Games are a great way to include learning that is fun and challenging.
 Game schooling is a terrific way to keep the learning going when everyone needs a break or to help calm down a day that has gotten off-track.